 Interest rate cap contracts involve the Company making payments if an interest rate exceeds the agreed strike price.
-These instruments have maturities ranging from less than 1 to 11 years in 2023 (less than 1 to 12 years in 2022).
+These instruments have maturities ranging from less than 1 to 10 years in 2024 (less than 1 to 11 years in 2023).

-In April 2022, the Company entered into 4 interest rate cap contracts with various third-party brokers with total notional amounts of \$140.0 million.
+In April 2022, the Company entered into 4 interest rate cap contracts with various third-party brokers with total notional amounts of \$40.0 million.
 These interest rate caps initially served to partially offset changes in the estimated fair value of interest rate cap contracts with customers.
-At December 31, 2023 and 2022, there were 1 and 4 interest rate cap contracts, respectively, with total notional amounts of \$35.0 million and \$140.0 million, respectively, in connection with this transaction.
+At December 31, 2023, there was one interest rate cap contract, respectively, with total notional amount of \$35.0 million in connection with this transaction.
+At December 31, 2024, there were no interest rate cap contracts in connection with this transaction.